 Seek medical attention right away if any of these SEVERE side effects occur:

-Chills; decreased appetite; diarrhea; drowsiness (in children younger than 11 years old); headache; irritability (in children younger than 11 years old); joint pain; mild fever; muscle pain; nausea; tenderness, hardening, pain, redness, or swelling at the injection site; tiredness or weakness.
+Chills; decreased appetite; diarrhea; drowsiness (in children younger than 11 years old); headache; irritability (in children younger than 11 years old); joint pain; mild fever; muscle pain; nausea; tenderness, hardening, pain, redness, or swelling at the injection site; tiredness or weakness; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling; fainting; high fever; mental or mood changes; seizure; severe dizziness; suicidal thoughts or actions; weakness in the arms, legs, or facial muscles.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; fainting; high fever; mental or mood changes; seizure; severe dizziness; severe or persistent diarrhea, nausea, or vomiting; stomach cramps or pain; suicidal thoughts or actions; weakness in the arms, legs, or facial muscles; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.